plotly/plotly.github.io/_posts/plotly2/2016-10-12-how-to-add-a-multiple-x-axis-on-top.md

  - title: Tips and Tricks
    sub-steps:
     - copy: "As you're creating a plot with multiple axes, you may notice that the grid doesn't quite align.
-For some users this won't matter, but some like the axes mapped to one another so the grid overlaps.
-You can do this by [editing the range](http://help.plot.ly/style-your-plots/#step-6-axes)."
+You can change this by [editing the range](http://help.plot.ly/style-your-plots/#step-6-axes)."
     - copy: "If you *do* want to keep the x-axes labels (we removed ours, if you recall), you may have to adjust the [margins and padding](http://help.plot.ly/style-your-plots/#step-4-layout) so the top x-axis label doesn't hide behind the main plot's title or subtitle."
 ---